julien6387/supvisors/docs/dashboard.rst

 Clicking on the 'Supvisors' title brings the `Main page`_ back or the `Conciliation page`_ if it blinks in red.
 The version of **Supvisors** is displayed underneath.

-Below is the Addresses part that lists all the addresses defined in the :ref:`supvisors_section` of the Supervisor configuration file.
+Below is the Addresses part that lists all the nodes defined in the :ref:`supvisors_section` of the Supervisor configuration file.
 The color gives the state of the Address, as seen by the **Supvisors** instance that is displaying this page:

     * grey for ``UNKNOWN``,